 7.3 All members, ex-officio members and those in attendance must declare any actual or potential conflicts of interest which will be recorded in the minutes.

 Anyone with a relevant or material interest in a matter under consideration will be excluded from the discussion at the discretion of the Committee Chair.

-- 8.1 The Primary Care Commissioning and Assurance Committee is directly accountable to the ICB.
+- 8.1 The Primary Care Commissioning and Assurance Committee is directly accountable to the Board.
 The minutes of meetings shall be formally recorded.
-The Chair of the Committee shall report to the Board after each meeting and provide a report on assurances received, escalating any concerns where necessary. - 8.2 The Committee will advise the Audit and Risk Assurance Committee on the adequacy of assurances available and contribute to the Annual Governance Statement. - 8.3 The Committee will receive scheduled assurance report from its delegated group the Executive led Primary Care Delivery Group which will include quarterly assurance reports from the Primary Care Workforce & Education Network Training Hub Steering Group, the Estates Working Group and the Primary Care Contracting Panel.
+The Chair of the Committee shall report to the Board after each meeting and provide a report on assurances received, escalating any concerns where necessary. - 8.2 The Committee will advise the Audit and Risk Assurance Committee on the adequacy of assurances available and contribute to the Annual Governance Statement. - 8.3 The Committee will receive scheduled assurance report from its delegated group the Executive led Primary Care Delivery Group which will include quarterly assurance reports from the Primary Care Workforce & Education Network Training Hub Steering Group, the Estates Working Group, the region wide Secondary Care Dental Screening Group and the region wide Pharmaceutical Services Regulatory Committee.
 Any delegated groups would need to be agreed by the ICB Board.

-- 9.1 The Committee shall be supported with a secretariat function which will include ensuring that: - The agenda and papers are prepared and distributed in accordance with the Standing Orders having been agreed by the Chair with the support of the

-- relevant executive lead. - Attendance of those invited to each meeting is monitored and highlighting to the Chair those that do not meet the minimum requirements. - Records of members' appointments and renewal dates and the Board is prompted to renew membership and identify new members where necessary. - Good quality minutes are taken in accordance with the standing orders and agreed with the chair and that a record of matters arising, action points and issues to be carried forward are kept. - The Chair is supported to prepare and deliver reports to the Board. - The Committee is updated on pertinent issues/ areas of interest/ policy developments. - Action points are taken forward between meetings and progress against those actions is monitored.
+- 9.1 The Committee shall be supported with a secretariat function which will include ensuring that: - The agenda and papers are prepared and distributed at least five working days before each meeting in accordance with the Standing Orders having been agreed by the Chair with the support of the relevant executive lead. - Attendance of those invited to each meeting is monitored and highlighting to the Chair those that do not attend at least 75% of meetings. - Records of members' appointments and renewal dates are reviewed and the Board is prompted to renew membership and identify new members where necessary. - Good quality minutes are taken in accordance with the standing orders and agreed with the chair and that a record of matters arising, action points and issues to be carried forward are kept. - The Chair is supported to prepare and deliver reports to the Board. - The Committee is updated on pertinent issues/ areas of interest/ policy developments. - Action points are taken forward between meetings and progress against those actions is monitored.

 - 10.1 The Committee will review its effectiveness at least annually. - 10.2 These Terms of Reference will be reviewed at least every two years and more frequently if required.
-Any proposed amendments to the Terms of Reference will be submitted to the Board for approval. - 10.3 The Committee will utilise a continuous improvement approach in its delegation and all members will be encouraged to review the effectiveness of the meeting at each sitting.
+Any proposed amendments to the Terms of Reference will be submitted to the Board for approval. - 10.3 The Committee will use a continuous improvement approach in its delegation and all members will be encouraged to review the effectiveness of the meeting at each sitting.